Depth Completion with Multiple Balanced Bases and Confidence for Dense Monocular SLAM: Experiments

-\autoref{table:icl_depth} and \autoref{table:tum} present our results on the ICL and TUM datasets, respectively.
-The results of Tandem are not included in \autoref{table:tum}, since it was not evaluated on TUM.
-Our BBC-ORB-VD achieved the best results across all sequences.
-The performance of our BBC-ORB-V was hindered on certain sequences of the ICL dataset due to the presence of textureless regions, which pose a significant challenge for monocular SLAM systems. \xwjtvcg{The tracking accuracy of ORB-SLAM on these sequences is not high, which adversely affects the performance of BBC-ORB-V.} \autoref{fig:tum_dense_mesh} indicates that for texture-rich sequence, BBC-ORB-V can achieve comparable results to BBC-ORB-VD. \autoref{fig:icl_dense_mesh} demonstrates that, for both BBC-ORB-V and BBC-ORB-VD, GBA optimization can help improve depth consistency and enhance the final mesh.
+When running BBC-ORB-VD, similar to~\cite{matsuki2021codemapping}, we only use depth for tracking, while relying on the 3D points generated by SLAM itself for depth prediction and optimization. \autoref{table:icl_depth} and \autoref{table:tum} present our results on the ICL and TUM datasets, respectively. \textit{\cite{qu2020depth}-R-VD} directly integrates \textit{\cite{qu2020depth}-R} network with the SLAM system.
+Comparing \textit{\cite{qu2020depth}-R-VD} and \textit{Ours-VD} highlights the necessity of our improvements over \cite{qu2020depth}, as they significantly enhance the performance when integrating with SLAM systems.
+The performance of our BBC-ORB-V was hindered on several sequences of the ICL dataset due to the presence of textureless regions, which pose a significant challenge for monocular SLAM systems. \autoref{fig:tum_dense_mesh} indicates that for texture-rich sequence, BBC-ORB-V can achieve comparable results to BBC-ORB-VD.